The Simple Past of Regular and Irregular Verbs

 What Is the Simple Past Tense?

-The simple past, also known as the past simple or preterite, is the fundamental form of the past tense.
-It is used to describe past actions and events that occurred before the present moment.
+The simple past tense is used to describe completed actions or events that happened before the present moment.

 Examples: